-- The CAT team and executive focus on pivotal transition points as well as providing relevant, challenging learning experiences will sustain and improve academic performance and strengthen school completion and participation. - Faculties will develop in their curriculum areas to build connections and relationships with universities and other external organisations to enhance and support post school opportunities for GHS students. - · The Wellbeing Team will use the process of the
+- The CAT team will provide support at pivotal transition points as well as providing relevant, learning experiences that will link to the relevant transition stage and improve academic performance and strengthen school completion and participation. - Faculties will develop in their curriculum areas to build connections and relationships with universities and other external organisations to enhance and support post school opportunities for GHS students.